sniffnet/sniffnet-website/_posts/2025-12-01-remote-notifications.md

 ### Configuring Sniffnet

-Now that we have a webhook URL ready to receive notifications, it's time to configure Sniffnet to send them. <br>
+Now that we have a webhook URL ready to receive notifications, it's time to configure Sniffnet to send them out. <br>

 1. Open Sniffnet and head to the settings by clicking on the button at the top right.
-2. Select the "Notifications" tab.
+2. Select the _"Notifications"_ tab.
 3. Enable the events you want to be alerted about: you can learn more about them in the <a target="_blank" href="https://github.com/GyulyVGC/sniffnet/wiki/Notifications">_Notifications_</a> Wiki page.
 4. In the same settings tab, enable the _"Remote notifications"_ toggle, and paste the SIGNL4 URL you got from the previous section.